olgatticus/LanguageModeling_NLU2022/README.md

 # Language Modeling with RNNs

-Final project for the *Natural Language Understanding* course at University of Trento.
+Final project for the *Natural Language Understanding* course at University of Trento (M.Sc.
+Artificial Intelligence Systems).

 ## Description